tud-amr/ScanNet-SG/README.md

 pip install opencv-python
 ```

-If you wish to generate new scene graph and aligment data with our tools, please install the environment following [ENVIRONMENT.md](scannet/script/ENVIRONMENT.md).
+If you wish to generate new scene graphs and alignment data with our tools, install the environment following [ENVIRONMENT.md](scannet/script/ENVIRONMENT.md).

 ## Map Interface Usage

 ### Python version:
-The python class for the IO of the SceneGraph(or TopologyMap) json file is defined in ```script/include/topology_map.py``` with class ```TopologyMap```.
+The Python class for I/O of the SceneGraph (or TopologyMap) JSON file is defined in `script/include/topology_map.py` as `TopologyMap`.
-Check the examples in the following to know how to use the interface.
-(The interface also contains free space node but we don't use it for now in the current version.)
+Check the examples below to learn how to use the interface.
+(The interface also contains free-space nodes, but we do not use them in the current version.)

 - Read a scene graph from a json file
 ```bash